 Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
 Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. works with Part AMedicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare. to make up Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Medicare Part A is part of Original Medicare. to make up Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance)..

 Part B helps cover medical services.
 These services can include medical treatment, preventive services, durable medical equipment, and vaccines.

 You are eligible to enroll in Medicare Part B the year you turn 65, but some circumstances allow you to sign up before and after 65.